 Whatever we decide to do to our bathroom, we need to realise that this room will be one of the most used rooms in the building.
 Continue reading “Planning Steps For A Quality Bathroom”

-Fortunately, there are several ways to keep your bathroom mould-free.
+Fortunately, it is unlikely to get to that stage as there are several ways to keep your bathroom mould-free yourself.
 Here are seven tips to prevent mould in your bathroom.

 1. Clean the Bathroom Surfaces

 Clean your bathroom floor, sink, and bathtub with a bleach, an anti-fungal solution or all-purpose bathroom cleaner at least once a month.
 Disinfecting the bathroom surfaces regularly will go a long way in preventing mould growth.

 Mould tends to grow on moist surfaces.
 Therefore, it is important that you dry wet surfaces including the bathtub, tiles, glass, mirror, and walls using a squeegee or towel after a shower or bath.

 3. Wash Bathroom Rugs and Shower Curtain Liners Regularly

 These items get wet every time they are used making them ideal places for mould to grow.
 Therefore, make sure to wash them and let them air dry at least once or twice a week.

 Do not keep items such as bath toys, shower gel and shampoo bottles, loofahs, and washcloths in the shower.
 Moisture collected on these items will provide a place for mould growth.
 Wipe the objects dry after each use and store them in a towel closet or somewhere that’s dry.